Jangali Maharaj

-Jangali Maharaj (1806–1890), also known as Sadguru Jangali Maharaj or Guru Maharaj, was a Maharashtrian saint who lived in Pune, India, in the late 19th century.
-"Jungle" (Jangali) "Resident of forest" (Maharaj) Emperor.
+Jangali Maharaj (1818–1890), also known as Sadguru Jangali Maharaj or Guru Maharaj "Jungle" (Jangali) "Resident of forest" (Maharaj) Emperor.
 A major commercial road in Pune (Jangali Maharaj Road) is named after him.

-It is believed that he was born near Solapur Maharashtra in the early 18th century.
-Very little is known about his early life other than that he was an athlete and participated in the Indian Rebellion of 1857.
+It is believed that he was born in Honmurgi village near Solapur Maharashtra in the early 18th century.
+Very little is known about his early life other than that he was Guru of Patthe Bapurao Kulkarni, a Maharashtrian.

 He was a very great spiritual guru and had enlightened all the spiritual chakras.